telerik/xamarin-forms-docs/controls/busyindicator/howto/busyindicator-integrate-with-listview.md

 ![BusyIndicator with ListView](../images/busyindicator-withlistview.png)

->important А the Calendar &amp; Scheduling/Features folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}).

 >important [SDK Browser application](https://docs.telerik.com/devtools/xamarin/sdk-browser-overview#sdk-browser-application) contains a sample ListView Integration example.
 You can find it in the **BusyIndicator/HowTo** folder.